snaury/copper/PROTOCOL.md

 * After sending OPEN all other frames may be sent and received
 * After receiving a RESET frame:
   * SHOULD fail pending write calls with an attached error
-  * SHOULD fail final read calls with an attached error
+  * SHOULD fail final read calls with an attached error (if FIN flag is set)
   * SHOULD NOT send any DATA frames
 * After sending a frame with FIN flag set:
   * HALF-CLOSED(READ) must be added to stream state